 Beyond my personal story, there is an observed association between allergies and oral hygiene at a societal level.
 For example, this chart (right) shows an association between allergies and oral hygienists in the U.S. I used the number of oral hygienists in the U.S. to indicate a level of public oral hygiene.
 Asthma is representative of allergic diseases.
 This data was publicly available at the NIH and Department of Labor.
 The association between the two data sets is highly significant.

 During my research, while developing AllerPops, I found that oral microbiota produces metabolites, including but not limited to the short-chain fatty acids that influence the function of multiple biologic systems and organs, such as the immune system.
-Absence or severe reduction of the relevant bacteria may cause the immune system to malfunction, resulting in oversensitivity to allergens.
+The absence or severe reduction of the relevant bacteria may cause the immune system to malfunction, resulting in oversensitivity to allergens.

 Evidence has further suggested that promoting healthy oral microbiota with prebiotic may allow the immune system to function healthily with minimal to no response to allergens.